 To validate the orchestration prototype, I conducted a series of sessions with teachers to investigate how it would fit into the context of the classroom and validated the tool design against desired learning designs to explore how it would fit with the needs of the researcher.
 With the evaluation of past orchestration tools, the focus has often been on how frequently the tool has been used in the classroom along with observations of the tool in use and interviews to gather impressions of the tool (VanLehn et al., 2016).
 Because my orchestration prototype is attempting to not just make existing activity designs easier but to expand the boundaries of viable activities to orchestrate in the classroom, it is necessary to first validate the prototype with teachers to evaluate how it balances automation and autonomy and to allow teachers to further reflect on their needs with a physical artifact (Martinez-Maldonado, Pardo, Mirriahi, Yacef, Kay, & Clayphan, 2015).
-In this section, I present the validation of my orchestration and autonomy in an orchestration system when supporting fluid social plane transitions.
+In this section, I present the validation of my orchestration prototype along with my findings to provide further insights into how to balance automation and autonomy in an orchestration system when supporting fluid social plane transitions.
 Further, I present additional insights from the validation sessions on how to integrate my work with other teacher tools and designs to create a complete orchestration tool for the classroom.
-Finally, I present a validation of the orchestration of the orchestration tool against the research needs as presented in my framework.
+Finally, I present a validation of the orchestration tool against the research needs as presented in my framework.